joenan/vuejs-two-endpoints-asynchronous-merge/README.md

 # axel-springer-vuejs

 # Demo
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.
+This project was created using VueJS 2,JavaScript, ES5/6, HTML5, CSS3 and Bootstrap 4

 The demo for this application can be found here http://stagingapp.live/axel-springer-vuejs/